What is AutoPilot?

 When you enable AutoPilot, you select an AutoPilot status and a mode.
 An AutoPilot Mode tells Shape exactly how much control you want AutoPilot to have to change your campaign statuses.
-An AutoPilot status tells Shape which budgets and campaigns Shape has the permission to change statuses for.
+An AutoPilot status tells Shape which budgets and campaigns Shape has permission to change statuses for.

 When enabling AutoPilot, you first enable AutoPilot at the budget level.
 After enabling AutoPilot, you select the AutoPilot mode you want to apply and determine what campaigns to apply it to.

 There are several places AutoPilot can be enabled.
 Outlined below are the multiple places AutoPilot can be enabled for a Budget or Campaign.